-As a disengaged student during my K-12 school experience, he has always been passionate about finding ways for disengaged students to connect with their education and unlock their potential.
-He first became involved with Crossroads Education in 2017 when he met the Dr. Kevin Berkopes, at a high school where he was mentoring students.
+As a disengaged student during his K-12 school experience, Andrew has always been passionate about finding ways for disengaged students to connect with their education and unlock their potential.
+He first became involved with Crossroads Education in 2017 when he met Dr. Kevin Berkopes at a high school where he was mentoring students.
 He continued involvement at Crossroads as a thought partner and eventually joined Crossroads full time as an executive partner in 2020.

-When not working at Crossroads, Andrew works at my most important and challenging job, which is being a present and loving husband and father of two energetic boys.
-The Salmon family attend mass at St. Malachy in Brownsburg, and maintain ambitious goals of DIY home improvement.
+When not working at Crossroads, Andrew works at his most important and challenging job, which is being a present and loving husband and father of two energetic boys.
+The Salmon family attends mass at St. Malachy in Brownsburg and maintains ambitious goals of DIY home improvement.

 Nickolas Williams is a native of Indianapolis, Indiana.
-He attended Indiana University— Bloomington receiving his Bachelor of Science in Sports Marketing and Management and his Master of Science in Sports Management and Administration.
-Nickolas Williams joins Crossroads Education as the Chief Revenue Officer where he is responsible for business development, sales, and marketing.
+He attended Indiana University Bloomington, receiving his Bachelor of Science in Sports Marketing and Management and his Master of Science in Sports Management and Administration.
+Nick joined Crossroads Education as the Chief Revenue Officer, where he is responsible for business development, sales, and marketing.

-Nickolas has a diverse background in sales, business development, and fundraising.
-Most recently, Nickolas served as the Senior Philanthropy Analyst/Senior Major Gift Officer at the Indiana University Health Foundation.
-At the IU Health Foundation, he raised philanthropic funds for the various diversity and inclusion efforts, as well as hospital service lines such as the Neuroscience, and Transplant departments.
-Prior to joining IU Health, Nickolas was the Sr. Associate Director of Regional Development for the Indiana University Foundation.
-He was responsible for cultivating, soliciting, and stewarding Indiana University (IU Bloomington, IUPUI, and the six regional campuses) alumni both locally and nationally.
+Nick has a diverse background in sales, business development, and fundraising.
+Before coming to Crossroads, he served as the Senior Philanthropy Analyst/Senior Major Gift Officer at the Indiana University Health Foundation.
+At the IU Health Foundation, he raised philanthropic funds for the various diversity and inclusion efforts and hospital services lines such as the Neuroscience and Transplant departments.
+Before joining IU Health, Nickolas was the Sr. Associate Director of Regional Development for the Indiana University Foundation.
+He was responsible for cultivating, soliciting, and stewarding Indiana University (IU Bloomington, IUPUI, and the six regional campuses) alumni locally and nationally.
 His local region included Boone County, Hendricks County, Marion County, and Tippecanoe County.
 Nationally, Nickolas covered the Atlantic Coast: Maryland, Virginia, Washington DC, North Carolina, and South Carolina.
 Additionally, he was responsible for Diversity, Equity, and Multicultural Affairs (DEMA) development initiatives for the foundation.

-Currently, Nickolas spends much of his time volunteering with several not-for-profits and civic organizations.
+Currently, Nick spends much of his time volunteering with several not-for-profits and civic organizations.
 He sits on the Board of Directors for Keep Indianapolis Beautiful, serves as the Polemarch (President) for the Indianapolis Alumni Chapter of Kappa Alpha Psi, selected as an Indiana Representative for the US Global Leadership Coalition, and volunteers time for the Exchange, the young professional affiliate of the Indianapolis Urban League.
-Furthermore, Nickolas is a Leadership Indianapolis Alum through Class XLI of the Stanley K. Lacy Executive Leadership Series.
-Nickolas was also recently recognized by the IBJ as Forty under 40.
+Furthermore, Nick is a Leadership Indianapolis Alum through Class XLI of the Stanley K. Lacy Executive Leadership Series.
+He was also recently recognized by the IBJ as Forty under 40.